zephyrproject-rtos/zephyr/CONTRIBUTING.rst

 other than the Apache 2.0 license needs to be fully understood in context and approved by the Zephyr governing board.

-By carefully reviewing potential contributions and also enforcing `developer attestations <DCO>`_ for contributed code, we can ensure that the Zephyr community can develop products with the Zephyr Project without concerns over patent or copyright issues.
+By carefully reviewing potential contributions and also enforcing a :ref:`DCO` for contributed code, we can ensure that the Zephyr community can develop products with the Zephyr Project without concerns over patent or copyright issues.